jevgenik/manuals/source/files/software/docker.rst

    * ``--rm`` - automatically remove the container when it exits

-   * ``--privileged`` flag gives all capabilities to the container, and it also lifts all the limitations enforced by the device cgroup controller.
+   * ``--privileged`` flag gives all capabilities to the container (i.e. device access)

    * ``--gpus`` flag when you start a container to access GPU resources.
 Specify how many GPUs to use (all - use all GPUs)

-   * ``--volume="/tmp/.X11-unix:/tmp/.X11-unix:rw"`` read-write mode (i.e. the container can write as well as read files on the host)
+   * ``env="DISPLAY"`` - pass the DISPLAY environment variable to the container

-   In other words, the container can then do almost everything that the host can do)
+   * ``--volume="/tmp/.X11-unix:/tmp/.X11-unix:rw"`` this volume is needed to share the X11 socket with the container read-write mode (i.e. the container can write as well as read files on the host)

 To capture docker build logs to a file
  `docker build -f Dockerfile.bfb_camera_d435i -t bfb_camera_d435i:latest ../..
 2>&1 | tee build.log`